openarsenalspecs/Simulations/Clause.md

 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.

-# 🔹 Who This Is For

-Urban planners and local government analysts

-Civic tech developers and open data enthusiasts

-Policy researchers and economists

-Educators and universities exploring municipal governance

-Anyone interested in testing sustainable community design in a safe sandbox

-# 🔹 Vision

-Clause is not about growth for growth’s sake.
-It’s about resilient, self-sufficient communities and understanding how rules, budgets, and population dynamics interact in complex systems.

-Clause — Systems Matter.